demisto/content/Packs/FortiSIEM/Integrations/FortiSIEMV2/README.md

 ### fortisiem-cmdb-device-get
 ***
-Retrieve full information of the specified Devices.
+Retrieve full information of the specified devices.

 #### Base Command